Penrod Secures Investment to Bolster its Mission of Empowering Exceptional Experiences in Healthcare and Life Sciences

 About Penrod

-Founded in 2011, Penrod is a healthcare and life sciences consulting company that empowers exceptional experiences by engaging and consulting on technology and enabling digital transformation.
-They are a Salesforce Summit Partner, Healthcare Expert Navigator, and HIPAA accredited consultant.
-Penrod helps hundreds of health and life sciences companies – from startups to the Fortune 500, from pre-FDA approved to fully commercialized, and from specialty clinics to major healthcare systems – improve patient experiences and implement technology to meet the industry's challenges they continue to evolve.
+Penrod is a healthcare and life sciences consulting company that empowers exceptional experiences by engaging and consulting on technology and enabling digital transformation.
+Founded in 2011, a Summit Salesforce Partner since 2016, and HIPAA compliance accredited, Penrod has helped hundreds of companies ranging from startup to the Fortune 500; from pre-FDA approval to full commercialization; from specialty clinic to major healthcare system; improve their own patient experiences and implement technology to meet the challenges of the industry as they continue to evolve.

 Salesforce Ventures